phundament/app/README.md

     docker-compose port appnginx 80

-And open the application in your browser.
+And open the application in your browser, eg. `http://dockerhost:34567`

+### Additional information

 List all services